GRBurst/purple-gnome-keyring/README.md

 # purple-gnome-keyring

-Purple plugin for seemless integration of the Gnome Keyring as password storage.
+Plugin for your purple based instand messenger like Pidgin or Finch.
+This plugin seemlessly integrates the Gnome Keyring with your instant messanger.
+Therefore your password are stored securely - since Pidgin itself stores passwords in plaintext.

 ## Usage
 - Clone repo